Cloud security

 Cloud platforms host customer databases, powering worldwide eCommerce empires.
 They allow workers in different countries to communicate, share files, and collaborate on complex projects.
 And they reduce hardware overheads, driving down costs.

 Whatever role they play, cloud services need robust protection.
 This blog will look at how to secure assets on GCP.
 While Google’s tools offer some protection, there are plenty of things companies can do to supplement those tools.
-Let’s look in more detail and offer some best practices to boost your Google Cloud security.
+Let’s look in more detail and offer some GCP best practices to boost your Google Cloud security.

 GCP can host a few SaaS apps or scale up to IaaS and PaaS implementations.
 It is a go-to platform for hosting Kubernetes cubes and cloud storage containers, with a strong record for resource availability.
 However, clients must implement their own security controls to protect resources hosted by GCP.